 Magic in the Old World is divided into

 The two more family-friendly specialist wizard classes are the Elementalist and the Illusionist.
-The Illusionist does what an Illusionist does, magical disguises, creating illusionary images and even a really fucking cool spell that allows you to say that whatever happened to you during a round did not really fucking happen and may be cast at any time.
-Drawback: 100 GP worth of diamonds in an hourclass for a spell component.
-Shiiiiit.
-The coolest family friendly specialist school.
+The Illusionist does what an Illusionist does, magical disguises, creating illusionary images and even a really fucking cool spell that allows you to say that whatever happened to you during a round did not really fucking happen and may be cast at any time. even if its not your turn.

-The Elementalist is for those gentlemen who require yet more ways of hindering movement and blowing things up with fucking magic.
-In addition, such feats as tunnels through solid rock, walking on water, the conjuration of elemental creatures, assuming Ethereal Shape (fucking OP as shit), and similar feats of elemental mastery may be performed.
-Drawback: the most boring of the specialist schools.
+The Elementalist is for those gentlemen who find the garden variety wizard a bit too mainstream and are looking for more classy and esoteric ways of hindering movement and blowing things up with fucking magic.
+In addition, such feats as tunnels through solid rock, walking on water, the conjuration of elemental creatures, assuming Ethereal Shape (fucking OP as shit), and similar feats of elemental mastery may all be added to the repertoire.

 Is it worth it though?
 Uh…only if you are nuts.
-You can (naturally) summon and bind Demons from the Warp to carry out your commands but binding one might cost you a point of Toughness (don’t worry you can drink the delicious addictive Tonic of death!!!) and requires you to offer the Demon something in return (uh oh).
-Each time you summon the demon afterward you have to roll to control it with possibly lethal results, again.
+You can (naturally) summon and bind Demons from the Warp to carry out your dread commands but binding one might cost you a point of Toughness (don’t worry you can drink the delicious addictive Tonic of Death to compensate!!!) and requires you to offer the Demon something in return (uh oh).
+Each time you summon the demon afterward you have to roll to control it with possibly lethal consequences.
 Thankfully you can always learn spells to protect you from demons or banish them back.
 For those Demonologists unhappy with being the hollowed-out thralls of nebulous cackling nether-things, there are also spells allowing you to mainline demonic power directly, giving you access to more spellpoints, spells and characteristic increases, at the paltry cost of a Disability upon learning them and 1 insanity point per casting.

 Last and certainly not least comes the noble Necromancer.
 Like the Demonologist the Necromancer also gains a disability at each level, but is spared the insanity.
-Instead he gains a unique insanity called Morbidity, representing a desire to discover the secrets of eternal life, and an increasing percentage chance of contracting Tomb Rot.
+Instead he gains a unique insanity called Morbidity, representing a desire to discover the secrets of Eternal Life, and an increasing percentage chance of contracting Tomb Rot.
 While various corpses may be animated from available raw materials, those Necromancers wishing to take a shortcut can always conjure their skeletal allies directly from the land of the dead, a process that might involve the permanent loss of Strength.
-Not to worry though, you can always drink THE TONIC OF LIFE!
+Not to worry though, you can always drink THE DELICIOUS TONIC OF LIFE!

 Drawback: Unlikely to be able to attend the Elector Count’s ball any time soon.

 railroad your idiot players add balance to the game, many of the available spells have spell components like a pint of dragon’s blood, the pituitary gland of an ogre or the tail of a manticore or something.
 Really rare fucking things that might warrant a quest in and of themselves.
-Long story shot, magic in Warhammer is less common and even harder to use then it is in AD&D, truly an accomplishment.
+Long story short; magic in Warhammer is less common and even harder to use then it is in AD&D, truly an accomplishment.

 There is a section on magic items that is reminiscent of D&D without being a direct copy-paste.
 Still, the resemblance is striking.
-Amulets of protection against poison or sorcery, enchanted armour (+1 to +3), boots of leaping and of speed, the bizarre boots of Concealment (essentially boots of Holding), animated ropes that may be enticed to pick up weaponry and fight, potions of healing/disguise/strength/flight/tongues (as DnD as you can make it, but on the plus side each potion is given a complete recipe, spoiler: Making potions is fucking hard) and various rods and jewels that give you more spell points or spells in particular.
-Magical weapons should be similarly familiar, with a few exceptions.
-All magic weapons in Warhammer Fantasy are sentient and require a WP test to master upon first discovering them.
+Amulets of protection against poison or sorcery, enchanted armour (+1 to +3), boots of leaping and of speed, the bizarre boots of Concealment (essentially boots of Holding), animated ropes that may be enticed to pick up weaponry and fight, potions of healing/disguise/strength/flight/tongues (as DnD as you can make it, but on the plus side each potion is given a complete recipe, spoiler: Making potions is REALLY fucking hard) and various rods and jewels that give you more spell points or access to certain spells.
+Magic weapons should also be immediately familiar, with a few exceptions.
+All magic weapons in Warhammer Fantasy are sentient and require a WP test to master upon first discovering them (cool).
 Beyond that, we are given a magic weapon generation random table with the expected Bonus to Damage/characteristic gain/Ignore Armour/Reflect Spells/Cause Frenzy/Flame/Bane against creatures/Drain characteristics and add them to your own etc. etc. abilities that we see in every rpg.